DataDog/hiring-engineers/answers.md

 ## Bonus Question: What is the difference between a Service and a Resource?

 A Service is comprised of a set of processes that work together to provide a feature set or perform a certain task.
 A web application is a good example that can be broken down into many services such as webapp services, admin services, database services, and query services.
+These services provide resources to help the user obtain information.

 A Resource is a request or query to a service.
 An example would be a SQL query or a request to access a specific route or piece of data/information of an application.

+# Final Question:

+## Datadog has been used in a lot of creative ways in the past.
+We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

+## Is there anything creative you would use Datadog for?

+Anyone who has lived in NYC has experienced a rodent problem.
+Over the last decade, these furry creatures have become smarter and harder to get rid of.
+Although it'll take extensive work and preparation with sensors and detectors, Datadog can be used to analyze their behavior when you're not home or you're sleeping.
+You might find that they like to be in a certain area at a specific time or even discover entry points you weren't aware of.
+After an initial sampling of the situation, solutions or protocols can be implemented for a set period of time to analyze how effective they work and how the behavior of the rodents change.